 Intellectual life and political philosophy

 Many crucial ideas became popular in the political philosophy of the early 18th century.
 These notions are associated with rational thought applied to theories of government, but also, with desires to reinvent the democratic ideals of ancient Greece and the Roman Republic as a basis for modern government.
-The work of Montesquieu (full name, Charles-Louis de Secondat, Baron de La Brede et de Montesquieu), a French philosopher who articulated the separation of judicial, executive, and legislative branches of government, became a cornerstone of the Enlightenment experiment that is American democracy.20 [Figure 4] The limitation of monarchical power had already began to take hold—the British Restoration of Charles II had inaugurated a constitutional monarchy, rather than returning absolute power to the throne following the so-called Glorious Revolution.
+The work of Montesquieu (full name, Charles-Louis de Secondat, Baron de La Brède et de Montesquieu), a French philosopher who articulated the separation of judicial, executive, and legislative branches of government, exerted a major influence on the conceptualization of the Enlightenment experiment that is American democracy.20 [Figure 4] The limitation of monarchical power had already began to take hold—the British Restoration of Charles II had inaugurated a constitutional monarchy, rather than returning absolute power to the throne following the so-called Glorious Revolution.
 Montesquieu’s De L’Esprit des Loix, (On the Spirit of The Laws) first published in 1748, was among the most cited works in the debates unfolding in colonial America because of its theory of government.

 The idea that government was not natural seriously undermined the concept of the divine right of kings, an idea that was a legacy of medieval times.
 For the colonists in America, the question of self-governance was in considerable part raised by resistance to taxes imposed by the British to help defray costs incurred in the Seven Years’ War (1756-63).
 These included the infamous Stamp Act imposed on paper in 1765 and the Townshend Revenue Act of 1767 taxing such items as tea, glass, paint, lead, and other goods essential for sustaining life and developing livelihoods in the colonies.
 While ostensibly a revenue-generating move, the Stamp Act had the unfortunate effect of inflaming sensibilities by seeming to make publication more difficult and thus stifling dissent.
 Other taxes, on tea for instance, brought about their own protests from colonists who resented the fact that they had no elected representation in the British Parliament.
 Printed pamphlets and newspapers helped spread dissent as well as foster debate across the full spectrum of political opinions.